 Indeed 2020 pulls the average down but even 2021-2023 still remains below the ASMR standard of 750.
 Even if we include 2024 (estimated).

-How can that be?
-On OurWorldInData I had seen a completely different graph.
-Surely around 10 to 15% excess mortality post-vaccination.
-(And Covid came post-vaccination there too, so those vaccines didn't really work well anyway).
+How is that possible?
+On OurWorldInData there is a completely different graph.
+At least around 10 to 15% excess mortality post-vaccination.
+(And Covid also came there post-vaccination, so those vaccines didn't really work well anyway).

-Now, OWID's baseline can be questioned.
-It works with averages and therefore does not take into account increasing or decreasing trends.
+Now there is something to be said about that baseline of OWID.
+It works with averages and therefore does not take into account rising or falling trends.
 If you extend a downward trend from 2015-2019 to 2024, it comes out very different from a horizontal average.
-So I made my own baseline for NZ, based on mortality per 100K (Crude Mortality Rate).
+So I made a baseline for NZ myself, based on mortality per 100K (Crude Mortality Rate) since 1996.

 On Twitter I showed some graphs but they were dismissed by Pieter Trapman and Dobbsi because they were not ASMR graphs.
 That doesn't really matter that much but yes - you have to show that again first because those experts don't believe you anyway and arguments don't help.